What is the average salary in Providence, RI?

 Nomad Health

-Nomad Health connects healthcare professionals with job opportunities.
-They focus on matching talent with the right positions.
-Their goal is to improve patient care.
+Nomad Health connects healthcare facilities with top-quality medical professionals.
+They aim to improve patient care.

 -